 In Iceland, however, travel companies offer cheap travel services for people traveling solo and in groups.
 One of the most popular and affordable travel means is the FlyBus.
 These are buses that pick visitors at the airport and drop them at various destinations of their choice.
 It takes a pocket change to ride comfortably in any one of them.

 You will not be the only solo traveler in Iceland if you decide to visit.
 Many tourists who frequent this place like to enjoy the wonders of nature alone and discover different personalities and cultures from total strangers.
 So while you are traveling alone, you are guaranteed to make new friends and share wholesome experiences with people from diverse backgrounds and social settings.

-Iceland is easy to navigate because the urban sections shrink when compared to the vast countrysides.
-There are not many streets that you could wonder off and get lost in.
+Iceland is easy to navigate because the urban sections shrink when compared to the vast countryside.
+There are not many streets that you could wander off and get lost in.
 As a solo traveler, you would only need a digital map to guide you marked with all your chosen destinations.

 This article was brought to you by GoToAwesomePlaces.